 Founded in 1834, Green Mountain College (GMC) is a four-year residential liberal arts college situated in southern Vermont’s beautiful lakes region, with the Adirondack Mountains to the west and the Green Mountains to the east.
-The 155-acre college campus includes athletic fields, a working farm with crops and livestock, hiking trails and access to the Poultney River.
-GMC is also closely integrated with the town of Poultney, with several collaborative ventures like a local trail system and the Stone Valley Community Market which serves students and the local community.
-The approximately 600 students are challenged to get involved in internships, service-learning opportunities, study abroad programs, field experiences and the multiple clubs and athletic programs (including basketball, cross country, lacrosse, soccer, tennis, track and field, volleyball, club rugby and ultimate frisbee) during their tenure.
+The 155-acre college campus includes athletic fields, a working farm with crops and livestock, hiking and biking trails, and access to the Poultney River.
+GMC is also closely integrated with the town of Poultney, with several collaborative ventures like a local trail system and Poultney 2020, a collaborative between Green Mountain College and the Poultney community to create a vibrant future together.
+The approximately 500 undergraduate students are challenged to get involved in internships, service-learning opportunities, study abroad programs, field experiences and the multiple clubs and athletic programs (including basketball, cross country, soccer, volleyball) during their tenure.

 Why EcoLeague?
 “The opportunity for GMC students to study for a semester at an Ecoleague partner institution is one of the greatest benefits we offer our students.
-There is no better way to learn about another bioregion than to immerse yourself in that region both culturally and environmentally.” – President Paul Fonteyn, Green Mountain College
+There is no better way to learn about another bioregion than to immerse yourself in that region both culturally and environmentally.” – Robert Allen, President, Green Mountain College

 MAJORS/ AREAS OF STUDY

-GMC also offers Graduate degrees including: MBA in Sustainable Business; MS in Environmental Studies; MS in Sustainable Food Systems; and MS in Resilient and Sustainable Communities.
+GMC also offers the following graduate degrees including: MBA in Sustainable Business; MS in Environmental Studies; MS in Sustainable Food Systems; and MS in Resilient and Sustainable Communities.

 NOTABLE ACTIVITIES IN SUSTAINABILITY

-- Climate neutral through campus-wide efficiency, adoption of clean energy and purchase of local carbon offsets
+- Climate neutral since 2011 through campus-wide efficiency, adoption of clean energy, and purchase of local carbon offsets

 - LEED gold-certified building